springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-pack/step3.md

 Run `pack --help`{{execute}} to see the kinds of commands `pack` can execute.

-We'll use the command `pack build` to build our first image.
+We'll use the command `pack build` to build an image from our sample app.
 There's nothing special about this app, we're just saving time by using an existing sample.

 Run the following command:
 ```